 Central Processing Unit or CPU

-The significant dissimilarity between both types of laptops is their power of processor or CPU.
+The significant dissimilarity between both laptops is their processor or CPU power.
 Workstations will need processors with 32 cores and higher memory to multitask and process heavy volumes of data.

 The processors go beyond what the gamer may need if they build a machine that will perform similar tasks as a workstation.
 For the best gaming laptop, Intel® Core™ i7 is a recommended processor.